mixmesh/mixmesh/doc/rest/suggestions.md

 ### `/dj/get-config` (**POST**)

-Used to extract a filtered set of configuration values.
+Used to get a filtered set of configuration values.

 **NOTE**: The "secret-key" is only available for one hour after box initialization.